movestore/movestore.github.io/copilot-shiny-sdk.md

 ```

 ### Input

 #### MoveApps parameters
-In order to receive parameters or settings from the MoveApps in the Shiny Module, they must be defined in the [appspec.json](de/appspec.md) file.
+In order to receive parameters or settings from MoveApps in the Shiny Module, they must be defined in the [appspec.json](appspec.md) file.

 ```
 # appsec.json